jaegertracing/jaeger-ui/packages/plexus/README.md

 - The more readable the graphs, the better
 - Try not to step outside of React
 - Complex layouts within nodes should be supported
-- We should not need to specify the width and height of nodes (but, resizing ndoes doesn't need to be supported)
+- We should not need to specify the width and height of nodes (but, resizing nodes doesn't need to be supported)
 - We want lots of options for styling and adding interactivity

 We found the landscape to be very impressive, but none of the existing options seemed to fit our key takeaways: